 The Frithjof Schuon indictment led to a number of television news reports, as well as interviews with Schuon himself.
 The video clips below appeared in a documentary shown on two television stations in December 1991:

 In this first video clip, Schuon discusses his legal ordeal of 1991 with a newspaper reporter.
 It also provides some background on the development and dismissal of the indictment, and includes video clips that were shown on local stations immediately after the indictment:

-The second clip summarizes the essential aspects of Schuon’s philosophy and provides insight into his principles and his attitudes towards morality:
+The second clip is from the same 1991 session with the reporter.
+In it, Mr. Schuon summarizes the essential aspects of his philosophy that provide insight into his principles and his attitudes towards morality:

 The Frithjof Schuon indictment, and its quick dismissal, was covered extensively in local newspapers.
 Most of these newspaper accounts are available on this site in both graphic files and searchable text.
 Clicking on the title of one of the articles in the table below will allow you to view one or the other.
 The items can be expanded by clicking on either an article image or an article text.

 We have redacted (i.e. blacked out) addresses as a courtesy to people mentioned in them.